LeTrec

 Phases of the Competition

 The traditional LeTrec competition is comprised of three phases, and can take place on a single day, or be held over two days.
 At the higher levels, featuring a more testing orienteering ride, and at Championship level, events take place over two days, with the POR (orienteering) phase on one day, and the remaining two phases on the other day.
-For Pony Club, our event will be one day and evenly paced to allow everyone to enjoy.
+For Pony Club, our event is one day and evenly paced to allow everyone to enjoy.

 Phase One or Phase A: Parcours d’Orientation et de Regularite (P.O.R.) or Orienteering Phase